Parity Pipeline

 Bio

-Millan is also an alumna of The Latino Filmmakers’ Fellowship at Sundance Film Festival 2025 where she received feedback on her screenplay ‘The Hollow Women’.
+An alumna of The Latino Filmmakers’ Fellowship at Sundance Film Festival 2025, where she participated with her screenplay ‘The Hollow Women’.

-She is also an alumna of the Hessen Lab within the B3 Biennale in Frankfurt, Germany, in October 2022 with the same screenplay which is now a semi-finalist of the Stowe Lab Screenwriting Fellowship in the US.
+Millan was also an alumna of the Hessen Lab within the B3 Biennale in Frankfurt, Germany, in October 2022, with her screenplay, The Hollow Women, which was a semi-finalist for the Stowe Lab Screenwriting Fellowship in the US in 2024 and the Abortion Pipeline 2025.

 Maria's journey in film and TV commenced in the art department, crafting sets for TV ads in Caracas.
 Relocating to London in 2011, she transitioned into photography, capturing stills for esteemed publications such as Vogue Italia, Cosmopolitan, Fruk Magazine, and more.
-Demonstrating her diverse capabilities, she led the Production Design for Christopher Granier-Deferre's film "Chop Chop" (2016).
+She demonstrated her diverse capabilities and led the Production Design for Christopher Granier-Deferre's film "Chop Chop" (2016).

 In October 2023, Maria premiered her 23-minute documentary ‘Trans_CCS' at the 33rd Tampa Bay International Gay & Lesbian Film Festival.
-The documentary found recognition in various international film festivals, including GRRL HAUS cinema, BANGIFF in Thailand, The Lonely Seal Film Festival in Boston, Seattle Latino, Tokyo Shorts International and it was part of ’Cine Social, La Imagen del Sur' in Spain the past November 2024.
+The documentary found recognition in various international film festivals, including GRRL HAUS cinema, BANGIFF, Philadelphia Latino, The Lonely Seal Film Festival in Boston, Seattle Latino, Tokyo Shorts, and it was part of ’Cine Social, La Imagen del Sur' in Spain the past November 2024.

-Adding another milestone to her career, Maria recently completed her first feature- length documentary 'Family Pride, Queer Aside’ with a premiere on Pride Day 2024 within the 9th annual Feminist Border Arts Film Festival in the US.
+Adding another milestone to her career, Maria directed her first feature-length documentary ‘Family Pride, Queer Aside’, which premiered in September 2024 at the 9th annual Feminist Border Arts Film Festival in the US, where it won both the Jury and Audience Awards simultaneously.

-’Family Pride, Queer Aside’ also screened at the Philadelphia Latino Arts & Film Festival the past July alongside ‘Trans_CCS’ which screened in their short section.
-In Europe, the documentary premiered at the Queer Film Festival Utrecht in The Netherlands in August 2024.
+‘Family Pride, Queer Aside’ also screened at the Philadelphia Latino Arts & Film Festival.
+In Europe, the documentary premiered at the Queer Film Festival Utrecht in the Netherlands in September 2024.

-Maria Millan is a member of WIFTV, Film Fatales http://www.filmfatales.org/directors/mariamillan and Prime Network https://primetime.network/@mariamillan/
+Maria Millan is a member of WFTV, Film Fatales http://www.filmfatales.org/directors/mariamillan and Prime Network https://primetime.network/@mariamillan/

 Awards History